vmware-archive/clarity/apps/website/foundation/navigation/README.md

 ### Header + Subnav

-When Header is the primary navigation and subnav is the secondary navigation combine the [Header](/component/header) component with the [subnav](/components/header/#subnav) component using the DOM structure shown in code examples.
+When Header is the primary navigation and subnav is the secondary navigation combine the [Header](/component/header) component with the [subnav](/components/header#subnav) component using the DOM structure shown in code examples.
 // Need code+demo here w/ subnav
 <doc-demo src="/demos/navigation/header-subnav-ng.html" demo="/demos/navigation/header-subnav-css.html" />

 ### Header + Sidenav

-When header is the primary navigation and sidnav is the secondary navigation combine the [Header](/component/header) component with the [disenav](/components/header/#sidenav) component using the DOM structure shown in code examples.
+When header is the primary navigation and sidenav is the secondary navigation combine the [Header](/component/header) component with the [sidenav](/components/sidenav) component using the DOM structure shown in code examples.
 <doc-demo src="/demos/navigation/header-sidenav-ng.html" demo="/demos/navigation/header-sidenav-css.html" />

 ### Header